mdb/mdb.github.io/content/blog/2024-07-01-terraform-compound-workspace-naming.md

 preserves AWS's `-`-delimited region names when those region names appear as part of the compound workspace name.

-Plus, over time -- if/when needed -- additional qualifier suffixes can be appended to projects that need more granular workspaces in a nonbreaking fashion.
+Plus, additional, nonbreaking qualifier suffixes can be appended if/when increasingly granular workspaces are needed.
 These additional qualifiers can use `-` to facilitate human readability, as well as machine parsing:

 ```terraform